isomerpages/moe-jurongwestsec/_about-us/JWSS Student Council/JWSS Student Council.md

 <div class="isomer-image-wrapper">
 <img style="width: 80%;" height="auto" width="100%" alt="" src="/images/CCAs/SC/2_JSLDT.png">
 </div>
-<p>The key-shaped competencies that all students of JWSS, especially the
+<p>The JWSS student leadership development tool that all students of JWSS,
-Student Councillors, will be developed in.</p>
+especially the Student Councillors, will be developed in.</p>
 <h1>Leadership Training</h1>
 <p>Student Councillors will receive training in the Leadership Challenge
 (Kouzes and Posner) 5 practices and 10 commitments, namely:</p>